 As far as the time is concerned, this tumbler gets the job done quickly.
 However, the running time varies.
 This is because, not all the cases are in the same exact condition.
 Some are extremely tarnished while others are slightly less.
 It comes with a base that is stable and its operation is quiet.
 It will end up being the best buddy of shooters.

-Before we get into the details of the Lyman cyclone rotary tumbler, it is important to highlight that this tumbler is quite expensive as compared to others.
+Before we get into the details of the Lyman cyclone rotary brass tumbler, it is important to highlight that this tumbler is quite expensive as compared to others.
 Typically, rotary tumblers are more expensive as compared to the vibratory tumblers but this one is more towards the high-end rotary tumbler.
+That being said, there is good reason for the added expense and this is also our top pick for the best brass rotary tumbler, and overall best brass tumbler.
+It is also the tumbler I now personally use for my own brass as well.

 With the high price, it comes with tremendous features as well.
-The coolest thing is that it comes with tumbling media and sifter as well.
+The coolest thing is that it comes with tumbling media and sifter as well, not only one, but two.
+One to separate the brass and media from the liquid, and then rinse it, then a second tray to separate the media from the brass as well, saving you a huge amount of effort and time.
 So, you can get started as soon as you receive the package.
-There is no need to get a sifter or media separately to get started.
+There is no need to get a sifter or media separately to get started, this actually makes this rotary tumbler, although initially more expensive than the others on the list, lower priced when you realize that you need to buy the media separators, separately for the other tumblers.

 No more wasting bullet cases!